Munkhbolor Ganbold: Early life and education

-Born in 1983 in Ulaanbaatar, artist Munkkh represents a generation of Mongolian artists, who grew up during harsh transition, a period of chaotic shifts in Mongolia's society in 1990s.
-His father Ganbold was a painter who never realized the potential of his son as an artist.
-Munkkh's decision for becoming an artist was partially related with his father's ignorance.
+Munkkh was born in 1983 in Ulaanbaatar, Mongolia, and grew up during major shifts in Mongolia's society in 1990s.
 He obtained his education from Green Horse Mongolian Contemporary Art College, followed by Mongolian University of Fine Arts and Culture, Ulaanbaatar and later from Muthesius Fine Art College, Kiel, Germany.

-Professional career and artworks
+Сareer

 After his study in Germany, Munkkh moved to Stockholm, where he stayed for 5 years.
 His first solo exhibitions appeared in Edsvik Konsthall, Sergels Torg and Gallery Haengmattan, Stockholm, Sweden.
 In 2012, he returned to Ulaanbaatar.
 Initially he joined Blue Sun Contemporary Art Group.
 Later in 2013, Munkkh together with his friends, multi-disciplinary artists Dorjderem Davaa, Davaajargal Tsaschikher and Gantulga Jargalnasan, established the Mongolian contemporary art movement, Human Nature Love Freedom.
 Until 2019, the group has been working together, showed 12 series of works in various public spaces and exhibition halls.

 Since he moved to Mongolia, Munkkh's works have been displayed in Mongolia, the United States, Italy, Korea, Taiwan, China ad Germany.
 His works incorporates materials and objects found on the streets, construction sites and wasteland.
 Sometimes he destroys his works, uses torn pieces for the collage.
 In 2017, he was invited to represent Mongolia at the 57th La Biennale di Venezia.
 Titled Karma of Eating (2016), Munkhbolor's installation was about "the damages on the Mongolian ecosystem, especially those caused by the overbreeding of goats for the cashmere business".